-Growing our capabilities and partnerships as a manager of assets is critical to our future growth.
-At the end of the quarter, we had off-balance sheet receivables of over \$345 million on which we earn management fees.
-In addition to our own assets, we see opportunities to manage portfolios originated through third party flow programs or those wishing to deconsolidate balance sheet assets.
-As I have previously mentioned, the drivers of this trend are strengthening, and Chesswood is excited to capitalize on these opportunities.
+Growing our capabilities and collaborations as a manager of assets is critical to our future growth.
+At the end of the quarter, we had \$434.3 million of assets earning management fees.
+In addition to our own assets, we see opportunities to manage portfolios originated through third-party flow programs or those wishing to deconsolidate balance sheet assets.
+As previously noted, the drivers of this trend are strengthening and Chesswood is excited to capitalize on these opportunities.